maxweldsouza/emails/Readme.md

 Some tests need mongodb and beanstakld running.
 Tests are run on a specially named mongodb collection and beanstalkd tube so that they do not interfere with the production environment.

 Scalability:
 Multiple consumers can be run as separate processes.
 This option seems easier to code and maintain.
 This also seems to [perform better](https://medium.com/@fermads/node-js-process-load-balancing-comparing-cluster-iptables-and-nginx-6746aaf38272).
+These processes can be managed using forever or pm2.

 Dependencies:
 Fivebeans is used since it is well tested and popular.
 A thin wrapper has been written over fivebeans for use with `async await` syntax.
 This has led to much cleaner code.
 This also provides isolation agains api changes in fivebeans.